eth-protocol-fellows/protocol-studies/docs/wiki/EL/devp2p.md

 #### Secure connection establishment

-Once the peers are discovered, RLPx establishes a secure connection between them by authenticating them through cryptographic-based handshake.
+Once the nodes are discovered, RLPx establishes a secure connection between them by authenticating each other through cryptographic-based handshake.
-This process begins with an authentication initiation where the initiator node generates an ephemeral key pair using the secp256k1 elliptic curve.
+This process begins by initating an authentication where the initiator node generates an ephemeral key pair using the secp256k1 elliptic curve.
 This ephemeral key plays a crucial role in establishing perfect forward secrecy for the session.
+Then the initiator sends an authentication message including the ephemeral public key and a nonce to the recepient, which accepts the connection, decrypts and verify the auth message with the public key exchanged during the communication.

+The recipient sends an acknowledge message back to the initiator, and then sends a first encrypted frame containing a [Hello message](https://github.com/ethereum/devp2p/blob/master/rlpx.md#hello-0x00) which includes the port, their IDs and their client's IDs, and the protocol information.
+Once the nodes have authenticaded each other, they can start with the communication.

 #### Session and multiplexing

+Once the authentication is proven they can interact

 #### Messaging framing